Best River Fishing Rods Of 2023: Trout And Steelhead Rods

 River Fishing Rod Ratings For Action and Power

-Fast Action Trout Rods: A fast action trout rod will be stiffer on the bottom 2/3rds of the rod and will be softer and bend more at the top 1/3 rd of the rod.
-A fast-action trout rod will still bend down closer to the handle but it will take a lot more weight to get it to bend there.
-Fast action trout rods are great for fast long casts and are better for hook sets.
-Most ultralight small trout rods will be fast action rods.
+Fast Action Trout Rods: A fast action trout rod will be stiffer on the bottom 2/3rds of the rod and will be softer and bend more at the top 1/3rd of the rod.
+A fast-action trout rod will still bend down closer to the handle, but it will take a lot more weight to get it to bend there.

 Slow Action Trout Rods: A slow action trout rod will be softer all the way through the whole rod blank, and it will start bending closer to the handle all the way to the tip in a more even bend.
 Softer slow-action trout rods might be better for casting baits like worms where you need a softer lob type of cast.
-You will see more of the bigger longer steelhead float rods being closer to slow-medium action.
+You will see more of the bigger longer steelhead float rods being closer to a slow-medium action.

 Medium Action Trout Rods: Medium action trout rods will bend somewhere between a fast and slow action trout rod.

 Extra-Fast Action Trout Rods: There is also such a thing as extra fast rods which are generally very stiff rods almost right to the tip of the rod.
-I’m not a huge fan of these rods for trout so stick with a fast or medium-fast river fishing rod.
+I’m not a huge fan of these rods for trout, so stick with a fast or medium-fast river fishing rod.

-When it comes to the power of a rod it generally means the strength or power of a rod.
+When it comes to the power of a rod, it generally means the strength or power of a rod.

-It will take a lot of pressure on a big fish to bend a heavy or extra heavy rod fully.
+It will take a lot of pressure on a big fish to bend a heavy or extra-heavy rod fully.
 Many of my old musky rods were heavy or extra-heavy rods because I was casting lures over 10 inches and I was fishing fish over 30 pounds.

 Heavy and extra-heavy rods are ones you might use in a river for really large fish like king salmon or very large ocean-run steelhead.
-Heavy rods will usually have a line rating of 16-pounds and higher.
-A heavy power rod would be a good choice for west coast salmon but not for your regular trout or great lakes steelhead.
+Heavy rods will usually have a line rating of 16 pounds and higher.

-Medium Power Rod: This will be a softer rod that will bend more easily and would be used on medium-sized fish like west coast steelhead or great lakes salmon.
+Medium Power Rod: This will be a softer rod that will bend more easily and would be used on medium-sized fish like West Coast steelhead or Great Lakes salmon.

 I would use a medium power rod for bigger trout and on great lakes steelhead on very large and faster-flowing rivers like the Niagara River.